htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 **cron\_** causes HTCondor to calculate and set a deferral time for when the job should run.
 A deferral time is determined based on the current time rounded later in time to the next minute.
-The deferral time is the job’s ``DeferralTime`` attribute.
+The deferral time is the job's ``DeferralTime`` attribute.
 A new deferral time is calculated when the job first enters the job queue, when the job is re-queued, or when the job is released from the hold state.
 New deferral times for all jobs in the job queue using the CronTab functionality are recalculated when a *condor\_reconfig* or a *condor\_restart* command that affects the job queue is issued.

-A job’s deferral time is not always the same time that a job will receive a match and be sent to the execution machine.
+A job's deferral time is not always the same time that a job will receive a match and be sent to the execution machine.
 This is because HTCondor operates on the job queue at times that are independent of job events, such as when job execution completes.
-Therefore, HTCondor may operate on the job queue just after a job’s deferral time states that it is to begin execution.
+Therefore, HTCondor may operate on the job queue just after a job's deferral time states that it is to begin execution.
 HTCondor attempts to start a job when the following pseudo-code boolean expression evaluates to ``True``: